 How can you widen HE student participation / what types of students could you recruit?

 Can you deliver on HE student expectations whilst managing internal resource efficiently?

 Clearly there is an appetite to deliver HE in the FE environment and many believe this is a good opportunity for colleges.
 Yet it must be realistically deliverable without falling short on staff and student expectations.
 Leaders within the sector advise that joined-up systems and processes and a collaborative – rather than competitive – approach is the answer to providing a positive experience.
 The outcome must be effective and seamless for all in order for the programme to succeed.

-Thanks to Dan Shaffer, Fair Admissions Advisor, Andy Youell, Director of Data Policy & Governance at HESA, and Mark Breadner, Chief Information Officer from NCG, for their contribution to this topic during the Capita FE National Conference.
+Thanks to Dan Shaffer, Andy Youell and Mark Breadner for their contribution to this topic during the Mixed Economy panel at the UNIT-e National Conference.